polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 ## Granularity

 As we have observed, it is possible to use a single number to quantize the entire tensor.
 However, when dealing with large tensors with vast value ranges, precision naturally diminishes.
-Here's an example of how Mean Squared Error (MSE) increases with increase either the size of tensor or the size of range.
+Here's an example of how Mean Squared Error (MSE) increases with an increase in either the size of the tensor or the size of the range.
 Let's further explore these dependencies, where each data point averaged over 100 tensors.

 ![mse_limit](../images/nn_quant2/mse_tensor_limit.png)
 ![mse_size](../images/nn_quant2/mse_tensor_size.png)